Don Bosco Technical College–Cebu: Educational programs

 DBTC provides four programs for its students: Academic Curriculum, Technical Curriculum, Pastoral Programs and Athletic Programs.
 Students receive technical training in mechanical, electrical, civil, and computer technologies.
 Pastoral programs include integration of Catholic instruction, celebration of the sacraments and the Salesian Youth Movement in the school.
 The school is passionate for sports, with specialized training in basketball, football, volleyball, and badminton.

+DBTC offers bachelor programs in Mechanical Engineering, Information Technology, and Technical-Vocational Teacher Education.
+Its satellite campus in Don Bosco Formation Center also offers Bachelor of Arts in Religious Education and Pastoral Communications.

 Response to COVID-19 pandemic of 2020

 The school shifted to distance, modular, and online learning at the advent of the COVID-19 pandemic.
 It activated its distance learning program called BUILD - "Bosconians Under Independent Learning and Development".
 It uses the platforms of G Suite for Education and Microsoft 365 for online learning.
 Classes are held through video conferences in Google Meet and Microsoft Teams while modules for distance learning are hosted in Moodle.

 Administration

 The school is administered by the Salesians of Don Bosco (FIS) by a team of Salesians composed of the following priests and brothers and their corresponding offices: